deployKF/website/content/guides/platform/deploykf-gateway.md

     The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service.
     This means that using `localhost` or `127.0.0.1` will NOT work.

+    We must add a host entry so that `deploykf.example.com` resolves to `127.0.0.1`:

     === "macOS"